-A new program that tracks the movement of fish throughout the Peace Region is providing BC Hydro with valuable information about the potential effects of the Site C project on fish.
-We use this important information to develop mitigation programs.
+A new program that tracks the movement of fish throughout the Peace Region is providing us with valuable information about the potential effects of the Site C project on fish.
+At BC Hydro, we use this important information to develop mitigation programs.